-Executive Committee Stock Ownership Guidelines
+Non-Employee Director Stock Ownership Guidelines

-The Compensation, Talent and Culture Committee (the "Committee") of the Board of Directors of MSCI Inc. (the "Company") has adopted these Executive Committee Stock Ownership Guidelines (the "Ownership Guidelines"), effective January 1, 2019 (the "Effective Date"), to further align the interests of the Company's Executive Committee members with those of the Company's stockholders and further promote sound corporate governance.
-Capitalized terms used but not defined in the Ownership Guidelines will have the meanings set forth in the MSCI Inc. 2016 Omnibus Incentive Plan (together with any successor plan, the "Plan").
+The Board of Directors ("Board") of MSCI Inc. (the "Company") has adopted these Non-Employee Director Stock Ownership Guidelines ("Ownership Guidelines") to further align the interests of the Company's non-employee directors of the Board with those of the Company's stockholders and thereby help to promote sound corporate governance.